davidmimram2/BPMViewController/README.md

         BPMViewController *_bpmViewController = [[BPMViewController alloc] initWithBPM:120.00 meter:4];

 ## Future
 I understand there are multitudes of improvements and options that could be exposed by additions to this codebase.
-I can't consistently provide the time this project needs to incorporate things like actual time signature support, colors, etc. I welcome issues and pull requests with great thanks.
+I can't consistently provide the time this project needs to incorporate things like actual time signature support, colors, etc. **Pull requests and issues are welcome.**